Other names for independent living

 Resources for public assistance, social services, and other health and human services.

-Overviews of independent living facilities
+Overviews of independent living and retirement homes

 55+ Communities Checklist – Comprehensive checklist of questions to ask yourself and the retirement community management team before making your decision.
 (CarePathways.com)